AbdElAziz-Maazouz/Facial_Expression_Recognition_-FER-/README.md

 # Facial Expression Recognition (FER) Project

-This project implements a deep learning-based Facial Expression Recognition system using a VGG16-based architecture.
+This project implements a deep learning-based Facial Expression Recognition system using a VGG16-based architecture, CK+ dataset.
 The system is capable of detecting and classifying human facial expressions in real-time.

 ## Project Overview